DanielaFCruz/HackerRank/codigo-fonte/list-comprehensions/instruction.md

 					 	new_list.append([i, j, k])
 	print(new_list)

-Obs.: The Append method in Python is used to add an element to the end of a list.
+Obs.: The "Append" method in Python is used to add an element to the end of a list.

 # With o List Comprehensions: